QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

 **From radix-2 to radix-8** [online tool](https://www.binaryhexconverter.com/binary-to-octal-converter)

-You number of digits in base-2 should be a multiple of 3 to apply the previous formula, if not, add leading zeros.
+Your number of digits in base-2 should be a multiple of 3 to apply the previous formula, if not, add leading zeros.

 * Given $(1111101)\_{2}$, we need 2 leading zeros
 * $(001111101)\_{2}$